Information for prospective volunteers

 - A phone call from us

-- An interview with two staff members in late 2020 (if selected for interview)
+- An interview with two staff members (if selected for interview)

 - Reference checks

-- Attending up to 7 days of introductory volunteer training in 2021 (one day per week on Wednesdays in February and March), including a 'visit on the road' experience, making client home visits with an EPC staff member.
+- Attending up to 7 days of introductory volunteer training (one day per week on Wednesdays in February and March), plus a 'day on the road' experience, making client home visits with an EPC staff member.
 Attending our full training program is not negotiable for our trainee volunteers... but we promise you will get a lot out of it and we make it fun!

 - A police check (processed and paid for by EPC during training)

-- A Working With Children Check (done free through your local post office)
+- A Working With Children Check (done free online or through your local post office)